juhp/dnf-repo/README.md

 # dnf-repo

-A wrapper of the dnf package manager for fine control of enabled/disabled yum repos (eg coprs).  dnf is the package manager used by Fedora Linux and also modern RHEL.
+A wrapper of the dnf package manager for fine control of enabled/disabled yum repos (eg coprs).

+dnf is the package manager used by Fedora Linux and also modern RHEL.

-DNF is not terribly fast at handling repos partly because it likes to refresh the cached repodata frequently.
+DNF is a bit slow at handling multiple repos because it attempts to refresh the cached repodata frequently.
 So it can be advantageous to disable smaller repos by default and only enable them as needed (eg periodically).

-This tool can temporarily enable/disable repos selected by substring.
+This tool can temporarily enable/disable repo(s) selected by substring(s).
-Repo enabled states can also be saved
+Changes to repos' enabled states can be saved too.
 It is also possible to expire repos' caches individually.

-There are options to enable/disable testing/modular repos (and even source/debuginfo repos), and also to create a repo file for a Copr or Koji repo.
+There are also smart options to enable/disable testing/modular repos (and even source/debuginfo repos), and also to create a repo file for a Copr or Koji repo.